 The graphs below shows the number of Social Security beneficiaries who are

-receiving Social Security benefits on the basis of their earnings.
+receiving Social Security benefits on the basis of their earnings, as of December 2016.
 We call such

 people "primary" beneficiaries.
 The two types of primary beneficiaries are

 The graphs display the number of primary beneficiaries by age and sex.

 Clicking on a graph will reveal the data used to make the graph.

 The graph at right shows the number of retired workers between the ages of 62